 There are two conclusions I would like to draw from this.
 The first is that it shows quite clearly that other countries educate their children better than we do.
 Even if you allow for some cultural differences, it is hard to deny that there must be an educational component to the differences in success.
 After all, our native residents also were from immigrant families at some point in the past, and so presumably have some of these beneficial differences in their genes that the recent immigrants have.
 What is clearly different between the two groups, and not just the subject of speculation, is the education they both received.

-This is not the mythology we usually ascribe to our immigrants.
-The poster child for our education system is the illiterate immigrant from some poverty-stricken region whom we teach how to be literate, harding, and successful.
-This, however, is not the case.
 Many immigrants clearly have a better education, in general, than the children they meet here.
 They succeed, it can be said, in spite of the weak education they receive from us.

 And this weakness in our school system, as the data show, is not just in the usual culprits, the troubled urban schools.
 It is the normal, mostly white, mostly middle-class regions in the middle of our country that are the most behind the immigrants.
 It may well be that urban areas have some of the lowest-performing schools in the country, but, one way or the other, these coastal regions are managing to do better than the seemingly less-problematic heartland.
 Everyone likes to talk about what we need to do about urban problems, but the core of our overall weaknesses in public education is rather in the central, average schools that no one sees as a problem.
 Our public education problems are not just in the urban schools, but are spread throughout the system.
-It is the average, ordinary child who is not getting as good an education as those in other countries.
+It is the average ordinary child who is not getting as good an education as those in other countries.

 The second point is that no one wants to talk about this.
 Education is not mentioned in this article at all.
 Giridharadas brings up all the usual reasons why immigrants do better than natives, such as the increased “energy” they bring to the task, as well as their built-in community, but never gets around to the most obvious difference, that they went to different schools.
 Yet this is the one difference we can actually do something about.
-Better schools can produce graduates with more energy, community-spirit, and all the other components of a good immigrant, and we can make our schools better.
+Better schools can produce graduates with more energy, community-spirit, and all the other components of a good immigrant, and we can achieve this right here.
 We can't change our national characteristics, at least in the near future, but we can improve our schools right now.
 Yet none of this seems to be a topic of discussion.
 Why is that?
 I would say that it is because the solution to our public school problems involves precisely the kind of fundamental, and difficult, changes that I am proposing in these essays.
 The fact that no one wants to talk about our public school problems is indirect evidence that the only real solution is to do away with our decentralized state-run system, something we naturally shy away from.
 The rewards of such a change, though, would far outweigh the costs.

 June 12, 2014